sirin05137/CSE364_Project/README.md

 * **Occupation**
   * For Occupation, [the same rules from Milestone1](#supported-inputs) are applied here as well.
+  * However, on milestone 2, the spacing between input is allowed here.
   * **Can be left empty** when replaced by **paired double quotation marks**. i.e. `""`
   * Examples
     ```ruby
     "k-12student"   // Supported
     "K12student"    // X (The hyphens must not be omitted.)
+    "Gradstudent"   // Supported
+    "Grad student"  // Supported (Was not supported from Milestone 1)
     (nothing)       // X (must be replaced by "")
     ""              // Supported
     ```